bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 # Bitcoin client API Command List

-Here is the original list from https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list A more up to date reference is here : https://bitcoin.org/en/developer-reference
+Here is the original list from https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list A more up to date reference is here: https://bitcoin.org/en/developer-reference

 I'll edit along the way with what is supported or not (yet)